colearnlab/ccaf-web/logreference.md

-The browser reports six values to do with the device's motion -- `x`, `y` and `z` give acceleration along three axis in m/s^2, and `a`, `b` and `g` report rate of rotation (degrees/second) on three axes (alpha, beta, gamma).
-While Chromium fires the event sixty times per second, we only log the event when one or more values changes.
+The browser reports six values to do with the device's motion -- `x`, `y` and `z` give acceleration along three axis in m/s^2, and `a`, `b` and `g` report rate of rotation in degrees per second on three axes (alpha, beta, gamma).
+While the browser fires the event sixty times per second, we only log the event when one or more of these values changes.

 ### Pen color change